-Allocate the cost of food orders to clients, projects, deals, or departments.
+- Allocate the cost of food orders to clients, projects, deals, or departments.

-- Have associates that order food, gifts, and other items to the office. - Pay for associate overtime meals or working lunches. - Order catering for meetings or special events. - Place a daily group order. - Purchase cakes, champagne, flowers, and other items for office events.
+- Have associates that order food. gifts, and other items to the office. - Pay for associate overtime meals or working lunches. - · Order catering for meetings or special events. - Place a daily group order. - Purchase cakes, champagne, flowers, and other items for office events.

-- · Desire to enforce business rules. - Seek to enhance workplace productivity. - Look to expand dining options for associates. - Work to optimize the profitability of an in-house dining facility. - Order pantry items and supplies, such as coffee, sugar, milk, and napkins.
+- Desire to enforce business rules.

+- workplace productivity.

+- for associates.

+- profitability of an in-house dining facility.

+- Order pantry items and supplies. such as coffee, sugar milk, and napkins,